+NOTE 1—A Type 3 PSE that is limited to Type 1 power levels can be limited to 1-Event Physical Layer classification without required DLL capability.

-Subsequent to successful detection, all Type 2 and Type 3 PSEs perform classification using at least one of the following: 2-Event Physical Layer classification; 2-Event Physical Layer classification and Data Link Layer classification; or 1-Event Physical Layer classification and Data Link Layer classification.
+Subsequent to successful detection, all Type 2, Type 3, and Type 4 PSEs perform classification using at least one of the following: Multiple-Event Physical Layer classification; Multiple-Event Physical Layer classification and Data Link Layer classification; or 1-Event Physical Layer classification and Data Link Layer classification.

-If a PSE successfully completes detection of a PD, but the PSE fails to complete classification of a PD, then a Type 1 PSE shall either return to the IDLE state or assign the PD to Class 0; a Type 2 PSE shall return to the IDLE state.
+If a PSE successfully completes detection of a PD, but the PSE fails to complete classification of a PD, then a Type 1 PSE shall either return to the IDLE state or assign the PD to Class 0; a Type 2, Type 3, or Type 4 PSE shall return to the IDLE state.

 33.2.6.1 PSE 1-Event Physical Layer classification